 If your research involves vertebrate animals, your research protocol must be approved by Providence College's Institutional Animal Care & Use Committee.
-Please contact Dr. Ken Overly, Chair of the IACUC at (X1956) or koverly@providence.edu for additional information.
+Please contact SPaRC for more information on the IACUC.
 No research with animals may commence on campus without approval of the IACUC.